green-coding-solutions/green-metrics-tool/.devcontainer/splash.md

 Do your first run like this: `python3 runner.py --name test --uri /workspaces/green-metrics-tool/example-applications/stress/`

-Do see the Metrics front end, go to your ports tab and follow the forwarding address for port 9143
+To see the Metrics front end, go to your ports tab and follow the forwarding address for port 9143